rogulati/Verifier/node/1-node-api-idtokenhint/README.md

 ## About this sample

-Welcome to Microsoft Entra Verified ID (former Azure Active Directory Verifiable Credentials).
-In this sample, we'll teach you to issue your first verifiable credential: a Verified Credential Expert Card.
-You'll then use this card to prove to a verifier that you are a Verified Credential Expert, mastered in the art of digital credentialing.
-The sample uses the preview REST API which supports ID Token hints to pass a payload for the verifiable credential.
+Welcome to Microsoft Entra Verified ID standalone Node.js sample repository.
+In this sample, we'll help you to deploy a Verifier app that will help you verifye a VerifiedEmployee Verified ID issued to your employees.
+You could always customize it to accept under Verified ID credentials as well.
+The sample uses the REST API which supports VerifiedEmployee VC type to pass as a payload for the verifiable credential.

 ## Contents